metaborg/spoofax-pie/docs/index.md

 However, we do not want language developers to write this Java boilerplate for standard cases.
 Therefore, we employ a Spoofax 3 compiler that generates this Java boilerplate.
 If the language developer is not happy with the implementation, or wants to customize parts, they can manually implement or extend Java classes where needed.
+It is also possible to not use the Spoofax 3 compiler at all, and manually implement all parts.

 To enable quick language prototyping, we still support dynamic language loading in environments that support them (e.g., Eclipse and IntelliJ), by dynamically loading the language implementation JAR when changed.
 For example, when prototyping the Tiger language in Eclipse, if the syntax definition is changed we run the Spoofax 3 compiler to (incrementally) create a new parse table and Java classes, and dynamically (re)load the JAR.